Mhuzvar/ultimateDDguide/meals-and-cooking.md

 # Meals and cooking

-Cooking is not possible in the old dorm.
+Cooking is not possible in dorm 2.
+It does seem cooking would be more expensive than eating at the cafeteria though.

 There is a small kitchen in female dorm but it's always crowded.